-Fay Law Group, P.A., represents individuals who have suffered financial losses related to injuries resulting from unsafe premises in the District of Columbia and Maryland.
-Property owners have a legal responsibility to ensure that people visiting their building or premises for business, recreation or other reasons are kept reasonably safe from injuries caused by a defect in design or a hazardous condition.
+Fay Law Group represents individuals who have suffered financial losses related to injuries resulting from unsafe premises in the District of Columbia and Maryland.
+Property owners have a legal responsibility to ensure that people visiting their building or premises for business, recreation, or other lawful reasons are kept reasonably safe from injuries caused by a defect in design or a hazardous condition.

 - Parking ramp and parking lot injuries

 - Stairwell, escalator, and elevator accidents

 - Accidents resulting from insufficient lighting

 - Unsafe building conditions, insufficient maintenance